exercism/haskell/exercises/practice/collatz-conjecture/.approaches/recursion/content.md

   GT -> (1 +) <$> collatz (if even n then n `div` 2 else 3 * n + 1)
 ```

-The number of steps it takes to get to `1` is simply 1 plus however many more steps it will take after taking one step.
+The number of steps it takes to get to `1` is one plus however many more steps it will take after taking one step.
 This suggest a recursive solution.